Donaldduck8/reflex-replay-tools/README.md

 ![](img/shot_comp.gif)

 ## Dumping
-`print_replay.py` gives insight into the inner workings of a replay by dumping its contents in a human-readable, convenient text format.
+`print_replay.py` gives insight into the inner workings of a replay by dumping its contents in a human-readable and convenient text format.

 ![](img/print_replay.png)